dedetive/dedetive.github.io/README.md

 ### 🎮 Misle (Main project)

-*This is my main ongoing project, actively maintained and constantly improved.*
+*This ~~is~~ was my main ongoing project, actively maintained and constantly improved.
+Now I'm working on a currently closed-source game engine and a game built on it.*
 - **Link:** [misle-java](https://github.com/dedetive/misle-java)
 - **Description:** An open-source game, more specifically a turn-based, 2D, top-down RPG with (to come) extensive storytelling, where every choice matters.